Euphorbia lactea cristata [yoo-FOR-bee-uh, lak-TAY-uh, kris-TAY-tuh] or Coral Cactus is not a cactus.

 - When you see the plant is growing healthily, remove the twine and the wax.

 - Don’t be too quick to do this.

 - If the graft is not complete, the tissues could be damaged, and this could cause a major setback.

-As long as you water correctly and keep your plant in an area with good airflow and good humidity, you should not have any problems with your coral cactus.
+If you water correctly, provide the plant good airflow and humidity, you should not have any problems with your coral cactus.

-The plants’ latex sap tends to protect against pest infestation.
+The latex sap of the coral cactus tends to protect against pest infestation.

-In less than ideal settings, you may encounter some problems with pests and fungal infections.
+In less than ideal settings, plants may encounter pests and fungal infections.